10 Favorite Things to Do in 'Toga

 Of course, it wouldn't be Saratoga if you didn't go to the track, but have you been across the street to watch spring training and warmups?
 Starting in April, racing fans can watch thoroughbreds train at the Oklahoma Track in the morning.
 But the real excitement is going to watch warmups during the annual meet at Saratoga from the end of July to the beginning of September.
 We'd argue that this opportunity to watch the horses away from the crowds at the rail is one of the best parts of track season!

 For a small city, Saratoga has a wide variety of locally-produced craft beverages.
 And they're all awesome.
 If wine is your thing, you can stop in at the Saratoga Winery (which is also now the official tasting room of Saratoga Courage Distillery, creators of Pick Six Vodka), Thirsty Owl Bistro, or the Swedish Hill tasting room.
-If you're looking for beer, you can taste the original Saratoga Lager at the Olde Saratoga Brewery, grab a table at Druthers on Broadway to sample their popular local brews and menu items, or order a pint at other local beer hubs.
+If you're looking for beer, grab a table at Druthers on Broadway to sample their popular local brews and menu items, or order a pint at other local beer hubs.

 Craft beverages have had something of a renaissance in the past few years - and garnered a bit of a reputation for being hit or miss - but in our totally, 100% unbiased opinion, the craft beverage producers in and around Saratoga are some of the best in the world!
 When you're in Saratoga, try something local.
 You just might find yourself taking a case home.